 In 1998, when all the world wanted from Joel Coen and Ethan Coen was another Fargo, they got The Big Lebowski instead.
 The Coens recently repeated this trick by following up another masterpiece, No Country for Old Men, with the happy-go-lucky Burn After Reading.
-The Dork Report wonders if this compulsion is by design or if the Coens just can’t help themselves.
+This blog wonders if this compulsion is by design or if the Coens just can’t help themselves.

 Viewed with some puzzlement upon release, The Big Lebowski is now the subject of pop art, annual conventions, and action figures.
 The farcical film noir is ultimately an extended “wrong man accused” pastiche in the spirit of Alfred Hitchcock and Raymond Chandler, but The Coen Brothers infuse it with their trademark anarchic spirit and populate it with characters with low (or otherwise chemically impaired) I.Q.